crystaltine/vis/viscordREADME.md

 # Viscord Information

 **Database**
-The Database is a postSQL database
+The Database is written using PostSQL and consists of the data regarding Users, Members, Severs, etc.